jaysylvester/citizen/README.md

-### Include Patterns
+### Including Controllers

 citizen lets you use complete MVC patterns as includes.
 These includes are more than just chunks of code that you can reuse because each has its own controller, model, and view(s).
+Here's the syntax:

+    function handler(params, context, emitter) {
+      emitter.emit('ready', {
+        include: {

+          // The include name referenced in your view gets its name from the
+          // property name.
+This include calls the _header controller with the
+          // default action and view.
+          header: {
+            controller: '_header'
+          },

+          // This include calls the _footer controller using the "myAction" action.
+          footer: {
+            controller: '_footer',
+            action: 'myAction'
+          },

+          // This include calls the _login-form controller using the "myAction"
+          // action and "myView" view.
+          loginForm: {
+            controller: '_login-form',
+            action: 'myAction',
+            view: 'myView'
+          },

+          // This include calls the index controller, but processes it as if it
+          // had been requested from a different URL.
+In this case, the include
+          // will return JSON.
+          index: {
+            route: '/index/format/json/output/myNode'
+          },

+          // This include calls the index controller, but processes it as if it
+          // had been requested from a different URL and uses an alternate view.
+          index: {
+            route: '/index/format/json/output/myNode',
+            view: 'myView'
+          }
+        }
+      });
+    }

 Let's say our article pattern's Jade template has the following contents.
 The head section contains dynamic meta data, and the header nav's content changes depending on whether the user is logged in or not: